Schedule Commands

 • status

-All internal commands either operate on the profile selected by --name, on the profiles selected by a group, or on all profiles when the flag --all is passed.
+These commands operate on the profile or group selected by --name, or on all profiles when --all is passed.

 Examples: